-- Do you have another power source, like a generator or turbine, that will kick in if the sun doesn’t shine?
+- Do you have another power source, like a generator or turbine, that can kick in in a pinch?

-- Will you be storing the batteries in a warm room or will they be in a cold location?
+- Will you be storing the batteries in an insulated room or will they be in a cold location?

-Batteries are rated for storage at around 80 degrees Fahrenheit.
-The colder the room they live in, the less efficient they are and the bigger the battery bank you need – by over 50% more for below freezing.
-Each of these answers affects the size, and cost, of your battery bank.
+Batteries are rated for storage at around 77°F (25°C).
+The colder the room they live in, the less efficient they are and the bigger the battery bank you’ll need – over 50% bigger for below freezing!
+Each of these answers affects the size – and therefore the cost – of your battery bank.

 So how many batteries do you need for your off-grid solar system?
-Use our off-grid calculator to calculate what size battery bank you need based on these answers.
+Use our off-grid calculator to calculate what size battery bank you need based on your answers to the questions above.

 The second half of our off-grid calculator can help you figure out how many solar panels you’ll need for your solar system.
-After knowing how much energy you need to make per day from the load calculator, you’ll need to tell it how much sunshine you’ll have to harvest from.
-This available energy from the sun for a location is referred to as “sun hours.”
+After discovering how much energy you need to make per day from our load calculator, you’ll need to tell it how much sunshine you’ll have to harvest from.
+This available energy from the sun for a given location is referred to as that location’s “sun-hours.”

 The number of sun-hours at a location is not the number of hours of daylight at the location.
-It is how many hours the available sun shining on your panels at an angle throughout the day equals sunlight, as if it were shining directly on your solar panels when they get the most power.
-As you know, the sun isn’t as bright at 8AM as it is at noon, so an hour of morning sun may be counted as half an hour, where the hour from noon to 1PM would be a full hour.
+It is how many hours 1000 Watts worth of solar radiation strikes a square meter of surface area at the location over the course of a day.
+Obviously, the sun isn’t as bright at 8AM as it is at noon, so an hour of morning sun may be counted as half an hour, whereas the hour from noon to 1PM would be a full hour.
 And unless you live near the equator, you do not have the same number of hours of sunlight in the winter as you do in the summer.

 When designing an off-grid solar system – especially one that will be counted on to provide your electricity day in and day out, be conservative.
-Take the worst case scenario for your area, the season with the least amount of sunshine that you will be using the system (i.e. winter if your system will be powering a full-time residence).
+Take the worst case scenario of sun-hours for your area by using the season with the least amount of sunshine during the period in which you’ll be using the system (i.e. winter if your system will be powering a full-time residence).
 This way, you won’t end up short on solar energy for part of the year.
-If it’s a summer camp, you don’t need to plan for winter, but if it is a year-round home, or a hunting cabin, you need to tell it the number of sun hours that correspond to winter.
+If your system will be used for a summer camp or seasonal vacation cabin, you don’t need to plan for winter, but if it is a year-round home or a hunting cabin, you need to use the number of sun-hours that corresponds to winter.

-Now there’s a bit more to consider with selecting the charge controller.
+But there’s a bit more to consider with selecting a charge controller.
 Charge controllers are available with two major types of technologies, PWM and MPPT.
 In short, if the voltage of the solar panel array matches the voltage of the battery bank, you can use a PWM charge controller.
-So, if you have a 12V panel and a 12V battery bank, you can use PWM.
-If your solar panel voltage is different than the battery bank, and can’t be wired in series to make it match, you need to use an MPPT charge controller.
+So if you’re using a 12V panel and a 12V battery bank, you can use a PWM.
+If your solar panel voltage is different form the battery bank, and can’t be wired in series to make it match, you need to use an MPPT charge controller.
 If you have a 20V solar panel and you have a 12V battery bank, you need to use MPPT charge controller.
 If you’re doing a whole-home system, chances are very high that your best bet is a 48V battery bank and an MPPT charge controller (but we can help you confirm this if you want to give us a call at 877-878-4060 and talk through your system plans).

 Now that we have efficiently charged batteries, we need to make the power usable.
 If you are only running DC loads straight off your battery bank, you can skip this step.
-But, if you are powering any AC loads (which you almost certainly are if your system is going to be powering a residence), you need to convert the direct current from the batteries into alternating current for your appliances.
+But if you are powering any AC loads (which you almost certainly are if your system is going to be powering a residence), you need to convert the direct current from the batteries into alternating current for your appliances.
 It is very important to know what type of AC power you need.
 If you are in North America, the standard is 120/240V split phase, 60Hz.
 In Europe and much of Africa and some countries in South America, it is 230V single 50Hz.
 In some islands, it is an interesting mixture of both.
-Some inverters are configurable between voltages and/or frequencies, many are fixed.
-So check the specs carefully of the inverter you are interested in to make sure it matches your needs.
+Some inverters are configurable between voltages and/or frequencies, but many are fixed.
+So check the output voltage specs of the inverter you are interested in carefully to make sure it matches your needs.

 If you do have the North American standard, you must figure out if you have any appliances that use 240V, or if they are all just 120V.
 The most common appliances that require 240V power are electric clothes dryers and electric ranges.
 Some inverters are able to put out 240V, and you can wire the output to use either 120V or 240V.
-Other inverters are stackable, each one outputting 120V, but when wired together, or stacked, can create 240V.
-And others are only capable of outputting 120V, and cannot be stacked.
+Other inverters are stackable, each one outputting 120V, but when wired together (stacked), can create 240V.
+And others are only capable of outputting 120V and cannot be stacked.
 Again, read the specs to determine which inverter is right for you.